Wuhui2024/CAU-T2T-Goat/Goat_polish/README.md

 # T2T goat genome polish
+The polish pipeline was written based on WDL.
+It involves 8 steps of processing, including (1) k-mer generation for the following NextPolish softwares, (2) determination of low-quality regions (LQRs, mostly referring to the gaps) and high-quality regions (HQRs), (3) LQRs mapped for their chromosomal coordinates and orientations, (4) polishing LQRs by NextPolish, (5) polishing LQRs by NextPolish2, (6) polishing high coverage regions (HQRs) by NextPolish2, (7) merging LQRs and HQRs and (8) final polish for the whole genome by NextPolish2.
 # Dependencies
 * Python 3.6+
 * java 11.0+
 * [Cromwell](https://github.com/broadinstitute/cromwell)
 Other dependent softwares were included in the \bin\bin directory
+# Input
+Low-quality genome fasta file, PacBio long reads, ONT long reads and short reads
+# Output
+polished genome .fa file and
 # Usage
 1、Input the paths of the required software in the `software.json` file
 ```